 It is important to recognize that the appropriate level of detail will depend on the objective of the analysis.
 In some cases, the goal may require rapidly estimating the overall affective state of an animal during a given phase of life, such as the rearing or production phase.
 In such cases, it may be valid to use broad categories of experience—such as general discomfort or well-being—without distinguishing between every individual disease, deprivation, or positive event the animal may encounter.
 However, this type of broad estimation cannot be directly supported by empirical evidence on intensity and duration.
 That is because the scientific literature and field data provide validated indicators of intensity and duration only for specific conditions, such as fractures, respiratory infections, social bonding, or restricted movement.

 To ensure that the analysis remains evidence-based, it is often necessary to define affective experiences at a more granular level.
-This means anchoring them in specific biological outcomes and pathways that are known to result in distinct experiences.
+This means anchoring them in specific Biological Consequences and pathways that are known to result in distinct experiences.
 Pain from a fractured limb, pleasure from affiliative interactions, or fear from predator exposure are all examples of experiences with documented affective relevance and measurable properties.
 These experiences are not only more scientifically tractable—they also tend to mark events that are especially meaningful in the life of the animal.
 They help characterize key welfare risks and opportunities.

 Too much detail